DanielMJones2005/Project_ETL/README.md

 - Daniel Jones and Will Copeland

 ## Project Proposal
+- The proposal of this project is to explore neuroscience articles at the frontier of the field and investigate whether or not there is a connection between advancement of the field and mental health policy

 ## Finding Data
   - Project must use 2 or more sources of data